When assumptions become decisions

 Not every friction point in everyday life is automatically a candidate for automation.

-You invest more strategically and avoid projects that sound good but do not work properly in practice.
+You invest more strategically and avoid projects that look convincing on paper but do not work properly in practice.

 What all these cases have in common